Ginfung/constraintAnalysis/README.md

 5objs = all

 ## Conclusion
+Belief conclusion:
+- IBEA converges slightly sloIr that that of DE
+- IBEA outperforms DE in sense of HV and spread indicators

+Analysis:

+Since the IBEA use the fitness to motivate the evaluation, it is not surprise that it can get better HV and spread.
+HoIver, calculating the fitness is time-consuming.
+Consequently, running IBEA takes a little longer time.
+Also, from the result figures, I noticed that there are some exception points in IBEA.
+From my point of view, this is because of the mutation operators in IBEA.
+HoIver, this is not a bad thing.
+First, it is very normal that a genetic algorithm generates exception result.
+Second, it can provide more search direction among the search space, which can avoid local optimization to some extend.

 ## Discussion
 ### Just ignore the non-dominate individual?
+In the differential evaluation, if one trial dominates the original one already in the population, I replace the original one with the new individual; and if the original one dominates the trial one, obviously, I should discard the trial.
+But what if they are indifferent?
+That is, for some objectives, the trial is better, while for other objectives, the trial is worse.
+Inspired by [9], I add the trial into the population.
+If so, pruning is a must.
+Consequently, I applied the pruning method introduced in [9]-NSGAII.
+All of the upper DE results were containing this method.

 ### Does it improve in this generation?

 ### Why continuous evolution can get a better result?